AGH-Narzedzia-Informatyczne-2020-2021/meshi/CONTRIBUTING.md

 # eg. stage specific folder (replace with folder path)
 $ git add exampleFolder

-# unstage accdentaly staged file
+# unstage accidentaly staged file
 $ git reset HEAD example.html

 # you can check the status of files using